 Participation is restricted to BC students from grades 10-12.
-Interested students must be nominated by a teacher to participate.
+Interested students must register to participate.
 To maximize interactions between students and presenters, only 150 students will be enrolled.

-BC Children's Hospital Research Institute strives to empower youth and promote an equitable and inclusive learning environment.
+BC Children's Hospital strives to empower youth and promote an equitable and inclusive learning environment.
 Further space is available for BC students from grades 10-12 who identify as First Nations, Inuit, or Métis.
-Teachers, with the permission of the student, will be asked to self-identify students as Indigenous on the registration or nomination form.
+Students will be asked to self-identify as Indigenous on the registration form.

 Why is the 2021 Gairdner High School Symposium online when students are back in the classroom?
 The Gairdner High School Symposium is typically held in-person at BC Children’s Hospital in space shared by our healthcare teams.
 In an abundance of caution for the health and safety of our hospital community, the decision was made to focus on virtual learning for 2021.
 We hope to welcome students back to BC Children’s Hospital Research Institute in 2022.